 How to become one: Social and community service managers typically need an education in social work, public or business administration, public health or a related field such as human services.
 Hiring managers may look for related experience and often provide on-the-job training.
 Some positions may require a Bachelor's degree, but earning an Associate's degree could allow you to get your foot in the door to start your career path this field.

 Earnings and outlook: The median annual salary for a social and community service manager in 2017 was $64,100.* Demand for social and community service managers is projected to grow at the much-faster-than-average rate of 18 percent through 2026.

 Community and social service specialists help individuals who lack certain skills or resources they need to thrive.
 They work across different demographics to help vulnerable individuals achieve a higher quality of life and overall wellbeing.
 They may travel between an office, healthcare facility and the homes of individuals with whom they work in order to track their clients’ progress.

 Who they work with: Community and social service specialists support the individuals in their local area.
 Their focus may be on certain demographics or groups of individuals, such as the elderly, individuals in drug treatment, foster children or at-risk youth.

 How to become one: While requirements to become a community and social service specialist vary, they typically need a high school diploma as well as an education in a field such as human services, developmental services, behavioral sciences or community organization and advocacy.

-Earnings and outlook: A community and social service specialist can expect to earn a median annual salary of $37,840.* Careers in the community and social services sector are projected to grow 14 percent through 2026, which is faster than the seven percent average for all occupations.
+Earnings and outlook: Community and social service specialists earned a median annual salary of $41,570 in 2017.* Careers in the community and social services sector are projected to grow 14 percent through 2026, which is faster than the seven percent average for all occupations.